 Both of those attempts were successful.

-Despite the supposed theory that children are more than likely to pick up the bad habits of their parents, the smell of second-hand smoke was more than enough to deter me from ever wanting to smoke anything — such as cigars, cigarettes, pipes, crack and marijuana — and to this day, I still have no desire to smoke.
+Despite the supposed theory that children are more than likely to pick up the bad habits of their parents, the smell of second-hand smoke was more than enough to deter me from ever wanting to smoke anything — such as cigars, cigarettes, pipes, crack, and marijuana — and to this day, I still have no desire to smoke.
+The closest I have come to smoking is enjoying smoked meat in Montréal — but that is a story for another time.

 In fact — despite my parents, relatives and friends cursing on a regular basis — I vowed at a young age that I would never use profanity.
 As a part-time actor, I refuse to use profanity if it is in a script.
 Usually the director and writer will work with me, as there is always a way around using profanity.
 To this day, I do not even use mild profanity, let alone strong profanity.
 Why?
 Because to me, profanity serves absolutely no purpose.
 Sure, it might be funny in a comedy routine — but not if it is used gratuitously or excessively, in my opinion.

-A petition will not protect children from sex, violence, alcohol and profanity, in my opinion — nor will shielding them from those activities.
+A petition will not protect children from sex, violence, alcohol, and profanity, in my opinion — nor will shielding them from those activities.
+Prohibition in general has proven to be ineffective over the centuries.
 Rather, proper parenting and supervised controlled exposure could go a longer way towards protecting a child — similarly to experiencing illness at a young age to develop a stronger immunity later on in life.
-Of course — unlike, for example, a certain former spokesperson for an international chain of sandwich shops who recently admitted to guilt of engaging in sexual activities with children younger than the legal age of consent — I vehemently believe that a child should not perform a sexual act or commit violence at a young age; but it is virtually impossible to shield that child from witnessing those activities at some level when they are presented as a movie or television program, as they are a part of life for many people.
+Unlike a certain former spokesperson for an international chain of sandwich shops who admitted to guilt of engaging in sexual activities with children younger than the legal age of consent as an example, I vehemently believe that a child should not perform a sexual act or commit violence at a young age; but shielding that child from witnessing those activities at some level when they are presented as a movie or television program is virtually impossible to do, as they are a part of life for many people.

 At the most basic level, the child should receive proper guidance.
-Explain the consequences of violence — as well of as the abuse of drinking alcoholic beverages and engaging in sexual activities — to a child at an appropriate age.
+Explain the consequences of violence — as well of as the abuse of drinking alcoholic beverages and engaging in sexual activities — to a child as early as possible but at an appropriate age.
 Detail the benefits of sex and alcoholic beverages; but also suggest when and how they should be used.
-Empower the child to form his or her own opinions and decisions about sex, violence, alcohol and profanity rather than to forcefully ban it from the child without explanation — which in turn may only foster his or her curiosity all the more.
+Empower the child to form his or her own opinions and decisions about sex, violence, alcohol, and profanity rather than to forcefully ban it from the child without explanation — which in turn may only foster his or her curiosity all the more due to repression.

-Although I agree that some times and places are more appropriate than others, if an adult wants to watch entertainment containing sex, violence or profanity — or imbibe in an alcoholic beverage — while in a hotel room or seated as a passenger aboard an airplane during a flight, that should be the choice of that person.
+Although I agree that some times and places are more appropriate than others, if an adult wants to watch entertainment containing sex, violence, or profanity — or imbibe in an alcoholic beverage — while in a hotel room or seated as a passenger aboard an airplane during a flight, that should be the choice of that person.
+If the person is using a portable electronic device, that person should take reasonable measures to avoid exposing fellow passengers as much as possible to his or her choice of entertainment.
 That choice should not be removed solely due to the censorship of someone else who does not want his or her child to be exposed to those activities — whether in real life or via recorded content.

 Just to be clear, I do not view the decision by a lodging chain such as Hilton Worldwide to eliminate offering the option of selling adult content as a form of censorship — if only because with the advent of the Internet, there are actually more choices that are less expensive which are no longer “officially sponsored” by the hotel property attempting to sell it directly.

-Despite having been exposed to those vices, I do not drink alcoholic beverages, engage in violence or curse — but I have no problem with other people who drink, curse or want to watch violence as entertainment.
+Despite having been exposed to those vices, I do not drink alcoholic beverages, engage in violence, or use profanity — but I have no problem with people who drink responsibly, curse, or want to watch violence as entertainment.
 Those are their choices; and I stick to my choices.

 What are your thoughts pertaining to that petition?
-How should the conundrum of questionable content shown while traveling be solved?
-What do you believe is the best way to deal with sex, violence, alcoholic beverages and profanity where it pertains to children?
+How should the conundrum of questionable content shown while traveling be solved, mitigated, or improved?
+What do you believe is the best way to deal with sex, violence, alcoholic beverages, and profanity where they pertain to children?